Rio Tinto Coal Australia: Coal and Allied Industries: RTCA New South Wales Operations

-Production commenced at HVO in 1968 at the current West Pit, which was then part of the Howick mine.
-The Hunter Valley No. 1 mine began production in 1979.
-In 2000 Coal & Allied merged the Howick and Hunter Valley mines to create Hunter Valley Operations.
-The Lemington mine, which began production in 1971, was acquired and merged into Hunter Valley Operations in 2001.
+HunterValley Operations

-Hunter Valley Operations is 100 per cent owned by Coal & Allied Industries Ltd.
+Hunter Valley Operations is 100 per cent owned by Coal & Allied Industries.

 Sponsorship

 Newcastle Knights

 Coal & Allied have been the major (naming rights) sponsor for the Newcastle Knights Rugby league team in the National Rugby League competition from 2005 to 2011.
-This sponsorship was ceased at the end of the 2011 season with the sale of the knights to the Hunter Sports Group.

 In 2007 the sponsorship was revised and renamed a 'Community Alliance', a partnership arrangement, rather than a sponsorship, designed to identify the genuine needs of communities, particularly those with Indigenous and disadvantaged populations.

 Programmes include events, educational and training opportunities, including indigenous student mentoring, junior football clinics, health and wellness programmes for staff and corporate growth opportunities for players beyond the life of their playing careers.

 Community contributions

 Rio Tinto Coal Australia operated eight community development funds.

 Since their inception, Rio Tinto Coal Australia's community development funds contributed approximately $12 million to the communities in which the company operates.
-In 2008 Rio Tinto Coal Australia's five operating community development funds approved close to $2 million in funding.

 2008 was the final year of funding for four of the funds and towards the end of the year Rio Tinto Coal Australia announced their continuation.
 This is a commitment of $3 million over three years in each state, Queensland and New South Wales.

 In addition, during 2008 and early 2009 Rio Tinto Coal Australia launched three Aboriginal Community Development Funds.
 The Clermont Aboriginal Community Development Fund, Wiri Yuwiburra Aboriginal Community Benefits Trust and Kestrel Mine Aboriginal Community Development Fund are designed to support projects that work towards providing business, education and training opportunities for the Wiri Yuwiburra, Wangan and Jagalingou and Kangoulu people in Central Queensland.

-With the sale of Tarong Mine in early 2008, Rio Tinto Coal Australia no longer operates the Tarong Community Development Fund or the Aboriginal Community Interest Consultative Committee.